Valentine’s Day Reminder: Password Sharing between Couples can Pose Serious Cybersecurity Risks

 “Password sharing may seem harmless, but it can have serious consequences for both individuals involved,” says Heather Stratford, Founder and CEO of Drip7.
 “In the event of a break-up or other conflict, shared passwords can be misused, and personal information can be accessed and manipulated.

-One of the reasons that people can often use or guess another person’s password is that most people don’t use unique passwords but repeat using the same passwords.
-To ensure the protection of personal and financial information, cybersecurity experts recommend having a unique password for each account and not sharing the password with others.
-Additionally, couples need to think about boundaries and openness.
-Having a conversation about online security habits and establishing clear boundaries around technology and privacy leads to a solid relationship.
+One of the reasons that people can often use or guess another person’s password is because most people don’t use unique passwords but repeat using the same passwords.
+To ensure the protection of personal and financial information, cybersecurity experts recommend having a unique password for each account and also not sharing the password with others.
+Additionally, it’s important for couples to think about boundaries and openness.
+Having a conversation around online security habits and establishing clear boundaries around technology and privacy leads to a solid relationship.

-If you consider sharing your password with a romantic partner, Daniel Farber Huany, privacy advocate and author of “Get Lost: Personal Privacy Strategies for Extremely Busy People,” suggests asking yourself two questions.
+If you are considering sharing your password with a romantic partner, Daniel Farber Huany, privacy advocate and author of “Get Lost: Personal Privacy Strategies for Extremely Busy People,” suggests asking yourself two questions.

 First, “Do you trust your partner?”
 Second, “Are you open and honest in your relationship with nothing to hide from your partner?
 If you can answer yes to both, then sharing your phone password is not unreasonable to do.
 If you can’t answer yes to both, then you should keep your password private,” explained Huany.